-Doremus, there was no "religious sect" that was a party to Here, there is. the lawsuit.
-Id.
-There was also a "stipulation" in Doremus allowing any student to "be excused during the Bible reading."
+Doremus, there was no "religious sect" that was a party to There was also a the lawsuit.
+Here, there is.
+Id. "stipulation" in Doremus allowing any student to "be excused during the Bible reading."
 Id. at 432.
 Here, the Parity Act does not allow Cedar Park to "be excused" from entering into a contract with insurers for a health plan that covers abortions.
 So yes, the majority is correct that plaintiffs in Doremus brought a "taxpayer's grievance" and claimed to suffer an injury "in some indefinite way in common with people generally," but Cedar Park does not assert an injury that is "in common with people generally."
 Id. at 433-34.
 Cedar Park asserts an injury to its religious practices and convictions that is unique unto itself.